kdevkdev/rineq/cran-comments.md

 # Checks

 No NOTES, WARNIGNS, or ERROS besides:
 - New package NOTE
 - Rhub complaining about some miktext directory left, but that seems to be an rhub bug.

+# Comments
-Initial submisiion to CRAN.
+Initial submision to CRAN.
+Not sure if for `contribution()`

-# Resubmission
+# 3rd resubmission of initially new submission

 After 2. submission (March 4):

 * Changes in response to comments:
     * changed `T` to `TRUE` and `F` to FALSE in `ci` function declaration (defaults for `df_correction`, `robust_se`)